deartrudence/shopify-tutorial/shopify-course-outline.md

     --> We do not need an assign here because when you’re on a collection template, you already know which collection you’re viewing by the url ie. https://pineapple-18.myshopify.com/collections/multiple-pineapples
     --> Same product-loop
-  * Paginate the front page in index.liquid
-     --> place code around collection code already there
+  * Paginate the front page in `templates/index.liquid` --> place code around collection code already there
 ```
 {% paginate collection.products by 8 %}